Is Le Havre worth a visit? Planning your next vacation or weekend getaway?

 Reason 2 – A dynamic, historic port city

 The Port Center moved to new premises at the Terminal de la Citadelle and reopened its doors in 2024.
 Aimed at bringing the people of Le Havre closer to their port, this educational and exhibition facility offers a fun way to discover the day-to-day workings of the Port of Le Havre.
-The full program for this place of discovery and encounter dedicated to port culture can be found on the official website here.
+The full program of this place of discovery and encounter dedicated to port culture can be found on the official website here.

 Reason 3 – Le Havre, birthplace of Impressionism